 And her demise, repulsion, sickness, panic, alienation and finally, near-life-ending depression, isn’t worthy of wild either.
 Something despondent.
 She’s desperate to fling herself from her inner demons.
 She cannot discuss nor process the rape.
 She can’t even tell her parents.
 In a classic panic-stricken fight or flight scenario -- she flees from a crowded subway car, gasping for breath as commuters rub against every inch of her violated body.
-More and more, lovely Mary Ann turns into a withdrawn, clinically depressed, misunderstood woman -- a woman filled with terror and shame -- a woman who hates herself even if she did nothing wrong.
+More and more, Mary Ann turns into a withdrawn, clinically depressed, misunderstood woman -- a woman filled with terror and shame -- a woman who hates herself even if she did nothing wrong.
 A woman who was raped.
 This is how rape victims feel.

 But that beast and that belly are not what she expected.
-After becoming so despondent, that she decides the best choice is to take her own life, she nearly jumps off the Manhattan Bridge.
+After becoming so despondent that she decides the best choice is to take her own life, she nearly jumps off the Manhattan Bridge.
 She would have accomplished her act of self-destruction if not for another beast (Meeker), who saves her from leaping.

 But why?
 These are questions the picture never easily answers.
 You understand that he is also a cheerless, lonely person, an alcoholic, and a man who needs this woman near him.
 In his own twisted way he loves her.
 When he stumbles home drunk and attempts to molest Mary Ann, she reacts violently and with self-preservation, poking out one of his eyes.
 Suddenly the film merges Beauty and the Beast with Greek Tragedy -- Mary Ann turns Mike into a Cyclops.
 The next morning, he claims to barely remember the evening, and seems nonchalant about the eye patch he now must wear.
 He reckons he may have gotten into some kind of fight.
 Or maybe he does remember.
 Maybe he respects Mary Ann for fighting back.
 We just don’t know.
 And then again, we oddly can’t hate him.

 The great Aaron Copland provided the potent music; the legendary Saul Bass created the title sequence, and brilliant cinematographer Eugen Schüfftan worked as DP.
 Since Schüfftan lensed Lang's Metropolis, Carné's Port of Shadows, Gance's Napoléon and Franju's Eyes Without a Face (among many other accomplishments), the look of the picture is both grubby and dreamlike.
-It feels like trauma, it feels Jungian, dreamy, hyper real (with such wonderful location shooting).
-He seems to understand, visually, the horror and fairy tale nature of a victim floating above pain.
+It feels like trauma, it feels Jungian, dreamy and both hyper real and real (aided with such wonderful location shooting).
+He seems to understand, visually, the horror and the preservation of a victim floating above pain.
 Mary Ann wants to rid herself of anguish, she wants to float, and yet, she’s stuck in a basement.

 Through his lens, Schüfftan both raises Mary Ann from her trauma, while keeping her firmly on the ground -- like Thomas Hardy’s Tess of Tess the D’Urbervilles removing herself from rape by becoming diaphanous and floating above molester Alex huffing on top of her, Mary Ann keeps herself whisper light, and yet, stuck in the dirt.
 She stays in that basement.
-It’s tragic, gorgeous, poetic, even mythic, how she lives in two realities, which makes the ending incredibly complex.
+It’s tragic, gorgeous, poetic, even mythic, how she lives in two realities, which makes the ending so complex.
 Mary Ann stays with Mike.
 How should one feel about this?
 She’s damaged, she’s now pregnant, she’s in love and yet, she still looks heartbroken.
 The ending creates a false kind of happiness (intentional, I think) that sits in your soul with such sadness and complication that the movie will not leave you – after all these years, it’s never left me.